Orbit spaces of equivariantly formal torus actions of complexity one: General actions in -general position

 \begin{proof} According to Lemma~\ref{lemJgenForFace}, all faces of the $(j-1)$-skeleton $Q_{j-1}$ correspond to complexity zero case.
 Therefore $Q_{j-1}$ is a homology cell complex by Lemma~\ref{lemMasPan}.
 This proves (1).

-Further, we have $H^s(Q_j,Q_{j-1})=\bigoplus_{\rk F=j}H^s(F,F_{-1})$, where, as before, $F_{-1}$ denotes the union of faces of $F$ having lower rank.
+Further, we have $H^s(Q_j,Q_{j-1})=\bigoplus_{\rk F=j}H^s(F,F_{-1})$.
+As before, $F_{-1}$ and $(X_F)_{-1}$ denote the union of faces, resp. face submanifolds of lower rank, see Construction~\ref{conLowerRank}.
 According to Lemma~\ref{lemJgenForFace}, each proper face submanifold of $X_F$ carries the action of complexity 0.
 Therefore, we can apply Proposition~\ref{propAcyclicity} for each face manifold $X=X_F$ having rank $n-1=j$.
 Item (4) of Proposition~\ref{propAcyclicity} shows that

 for $s<j$ and for $s=j+1$. \end{proof}

 Now we prove one more statement concerning acyclicity of certain relative pairs.
 The next lemma generalizes one of the arguments used in the proof of Theorem~\ref{thmEqFormImpliesSphere} to actions of arbitrary complexity.